 Plan to spend 60-80 hours mastering fundamentals.
 Our prework is mostly project-based, and covers material from the following free courses:

-Full-time classes last 16 weeks, and until further notice will take place online or be offered with a hybrid option.
-Classes are held Monday - Friday, 9 am - 6 pm.
+Full-time classes last 16 weeks and take place online via Zoom.
+Classes are held Monday - Friday, 9:30 am - 6 pm Pacific Time.

 What you'll be doing on any given day may vary, but you'll typically be coding for a majority of the day, either alone or in pairs.
 Instructors will lecture on more conceptual topics in the morning and afternoon, but we encourage you to spend as much time as possible coding while instructors are available.
 In the later afternoon and evenings, you'll have material to read, watch, and review in order to solidify your understanding and prepare for the next day.